royertiago/INE5443/datasets/format.md

 Following the header there should be an empty line, followed by all the entries in the dataset.
+The empty line between the header and the data shall be the only empty line in the whole file.
 Each entry is a comma-separated list of values, in the order presented by the `f` and `c` directives.
 Each `f` directive correspond to a floating point value readable by scanf,